Updated January 2023

 What Does a Licensed Paralegal Do?

 In Ontario, a licensed paralegal can start their own practice or join an existing paralegal firm.
-They can also become Commissioners, Notary Publics and act as a Justice of the Peace.
-Ontario has over 9,000 licensed paralegals.
+They can also become commissioners, notary publics, or Justices of the Peace.

-Once you have your license, you are authorized to give legal advice and represent clients in certain legal matters.
+Once you have your licence, you are authorized to give legal advice and represent clients in certain legal matters.
 These include:

-Small Claims Court: claims up to $25,000, such as slip and fall, employment contracts, wrongful dismissal, contract disputes, and unpaid invoices.
+Small Claims Court: Claims up to $35,000, such as slip and fall, employment contracts, wrongful dismissal, contract disputes, and unpaid invoices.

-Criminal Summary Convictions: criminal offences with a maximum $5,000 fine, imprisonment of up to 6 months, or both.
+Criminal Summary Convictions: Criminal offences with a maximum $5,000 fine, imprisonment of up to six months, or both.